Scholarships and Awards

-The University's contact for information and advice is Dr. Don Jones, Director of University Honors.
+The University's contact for information and advice is Dr. Claudia Oakes, Director of University Honors.

 The Fulbright Program, administered by the U.S. Department of State, funds graduate study abroad for graduating college seniors, young professionals, and artists.
 The program, which operates in 140 countries worldwide, allows the opportunity for international experience, cultural immersion and enrichment as well as personal and career development.
 Most awards are for one academic year.
 The two types of Fulbright Awards are the Research/Study Grant and the English Teaching Assistantship.
 You must be a US citizen to apply.
 Proposed programs might include university coursework, independent library or field research, classes in music conservatories or art schools, special projects in the social or life sciences.
 The Fulbright website lists country specifications (as they vary greatly) and describes the application process in detail.
 If you are considering applying, please contact the University's Fulbright Representative as soon as possible to make an appointment.
 The campus deadline is two weeks before the Fulbright deadline in mid-October (check website).